Using SPICE To Model DC Motors

 Reliable, cost-effective miniature mechanisms and motors that meet your application demands.

-The back EMF voltage source is dependant on the speed of the motor and the torque constant Kτ.
+The back EMF voltage source is dependent on the speed of the motor and the torque constant Kτ.
 W, therefore, need a mechanical system model in order to calculate the speed of the motor.
 The SPICE engine doesn’t explicitly support mechanical models, however, it is facilitated by the use of electrical equivalent circuits.

 Example parameters for the circuit: